lesley43/The-Farm-Team/README.md

 # The-Farm-Team
 Senior Project for UF

-Note: need Ruby for the CSS <--I don't think were using this anymore
+Note: need Ruby for the CSS <--I don't think were using Ruby anymore

 Install Node and React.
 In the package.json file, install those dependancies: npm i dependancyName@version.
 Example: npm i font-awesome@4.7.0

+--note: we also need jquery@1.9.1 popper.js@1.14.7
+  and
+  typescript@*

 If older versions contain vulnerabilities, fix with npm audit fix or npm audit fix --force